danilodelucio/NukeDiffusion/README.md

 <br>

 After downloading the Checkpoint, you can put them in `.\NukeDiffusion\models\checkpoints`.<br>
-If you have another folder where you'd like to use the Checkpoints, you can set a default path in the `checkpoints_path.json` file.
+If you have another folder where you'd like to use the Checkpoints, you can set a default path in the `checkpoints_path.json` file, located in the `.\NukeDiffusion\config` folder.

 ![image](https://github.com/danilodelucio/NukeDiffusion/assets/47226196/a885b9d9-d7ff-4611-a061-9acea7aa599a)